Ulster University’s new Academy signals major investment in hospitality education

 At a time when other universities are scaling back on hospitality education, Ulster University is taking a radical new approach, placing it front and centre, to ensure its provision is relevant to the needs of students, industry and society.
 It represents the most significant investment in hospitality higher education in the UK for many years.

-Academy incorporates a state-of-the-art restaurant, culinary school, beverage school and conference and meeting facilities.
+Academy incorporates a state-of-the-art restaurant, culinary school, wine school and conference and meeting facilities.
 As well as giving students hands-on experience, it will provide comprehensive practical support to entrepreneurs, be an open-access learning and cultural centre for the public and will contribute to the ongoing development of Northern Ireland as a food and drink destination.

 Innovative and Immersive Education